Start spreadin’ the news! While New York may be known as a cultural, financial and media capital of the world, it’s also a mecca of higher education.

 About Online Colleges in New York

 Today, the SUNY system alone offers more than 500 online degree programs!
-Through Open SUNY, online students have access to a personal concierge to provide one-on-one guidance through graduation, as well as a help desk and online tutoring.
+Just as with online colleges in New Mexico and online colleges in North Carolina, through Open SUNY, online students have access to a personal concierge to provide one-on-one guidance through graduation, as well as a help desk and online tutoring.

 The CUNY School of Professional Studies (CUNY SPS) was ranked among the of US News and World Report’s Best Online Bachelor’s Degree Programs.
 Smaller private institutions such as Marist College and Pace University also made the list because of their outstanding online bachelor’s programs.